More Medications Facts

 Results from these trials suggest topiramate may be efficacious in BD subtypes, particularly in rapid-cycling patients and those refractory to conventional treatment.

-These preliminary results suggest that adjunctive topiramate may be useful in treating bipolar II disorder.
+Adjunctive topiramate may be useful in treating bipolar II disorder.

 Weight loss and obesity